-The Australian Professional Standards for Teachers fulfils the Teacher Registration Board of the Northern Territory’s statutory requirements under section 11 (f) and (h) of the Teacher Registration (Northern Territory) Act.
+The Australian Professional Standard for Teachers fulfils the Teacher Registration Board of the Northern Territory’s statutory requirements under section 11 (f) and (h) of the Teacher Registration (Northern Territory) Act.

 The standards and their descriptors represent an analysis of effective contemporary practice by teachers throughout Australia.
 The development of the standards included a synthesis of the descriptions of knowledge, practice and professional engagement used by teacher accreditation and registration authorities, employers and professional associations.
 Each descriptor has been informed by teachers’ understanding of what is required at different stages of their career.
 An extensive validation process involving almost 6,000 teachers ensured that each descriptor was shaped by the profession.

-The Australian Professional Standards for Teachers are a public statement of what constitutes teacher quality.
+The Australian Professional Standard for Teachers are a public statement of what constitutes teacher quality.
 They define the work of teachers and make explicit the elements of high-quality, effective teaching in 21st century schools that will improve educational outcomes for students.
-The Australian Professional Standards for Teachers:
+The Australian Professional Standard for Teachers:

 The Graduate Standards will underpin the accreditation of initial teacher education programs.
 Graduates from accredited programs qualify for registration in each state and territory.

 The Proficient Standards will be used to underpin processes for Full Registration as a teacher and to support the requirements of nationally consistent teacher registration.

 The Highly Accomplished and Lead Standards will inform voluntary certification.